-- A large container: You'll need a container that can hold enough water to completely cover your body, from head to toe.
-Although a bathtub is a common choice, any sizable container will do.
+- A large container: You’ll need a container that can hold enough water to completely cover your body, from head to toe.
+Although a bathtub is a common choice, any sizeable container will do.

 - Water: Pour cold water into your container.
 For best results, the environment should be between 10 and 15°C (50 and 59°F).

 - Ice: To get the water cold enough for an ice bath, you can use ice.